-To renew your membership, or to join Taunton Flower Show and gain the benefits listed above, please complete the form below and send it, with your remittance to the TFS Office.
-Alternatively, online payment may be made via our website.
-If you wish to set up a direct debit for your membership and receive a £1 discount on your membership, please download the form from our website.
+To renew your membership or to join Taunton Flower Show and gain the benefits listed above, please visit our website www.tauntonfs.co.uk.
+Or complete the form below and send it, with your remittance to the TFS Office.

 Please include your email address to receive newsletters and updates throughout the year!